gucio321/PrusaSlicer-CR-200B/README.md

 ## Why?
 Since Creality CR-200B is a relatively old printer, it is not supported by the latest version of a dedicated slicer [Creality Print](https://github.com/CrealityOfficial/CrealityPrint).
-The old version of Creality Print that is supposed to support CR-200B has only few features and is completely outdated so it simply cannot be used as a modern slicer.
+The old version of Creality Print that is supposed to support CR-200B has really few features and is completely outdated so it simply cannot be used as a modern slicer.
 The @CrealityOfficial team [refused to re-add CR-200B support to the latest slicer version](https://github.com/CrealityOfficial/CrealityPrint/issues/424#issuecomment-3111698503) so I decided to create my own presets, but this time for PrusaSlicer as I know it better than Creality Print.

 ## How to use